Tell Hadidi: History

+has been suggested that in rare cases use continued into the Early Dynastic I period.

 Early Bronze

 The site was first occupied at the beginning of the Early Bronze Age EB I (circa 3300 BC) about the Uruk Period.
 There are nine EB I architectural levels.
 The city developed to its maximum extent of about 135 hectares in the later part of the Early Bronze Age EB III (circa 2300 BC) and was destroyed around 2000 BC.

 Late Bronze

 In the Late Bronze, this region came under the Mitanni Empire.
 Around 1345 BC, the Mitanni Empire collapsed and the region came under the Hittites.
 Towards the end of the Late Bronze the Assyrians competed with the Hittites.

 Mitanni period

 Occupation continued, on a much reduced scale and only on the upper tell, into the Late Bronze Age (IA and IB), ending circa 1200 BC.
 For a time in the Late Bronze Age, circa 1500 BC, the city was under the control of the Mitanni Empire.
 It may have also been under the control of the Hittite Empire at one point.